gaetanlhf/SaSHa/README.md

 - `path`: Group path where the imported items will be placed (optional)
 - `user`: Override username for all imported servers (optional)
 - `port`: Override port for all imported servers (optional)
+- `password`: Override password for all imported servers (optional)
 - `extra_args`: Override additional SSH arguments for all imported servers (optional)
 - `ssh_binary`: Override SSH binary for all imported servers (optional)
 - `color`: Override color for all imported groups and servers (optional)